Sebastiao199/datathon_realestate/README.md

 # Pre-processing & Cleaning explanation
 Not a lot of cleaning to do, but there were some duplicates in the datasets and missing values for 2022.
+In the beggining we visualized some observations and insights on the dataframes we used with the library pandas-profiling, more specifically ProfileReport.

+# Maps Creation
+We used the GeoPandas library to make the maps, since we had a .geojson file with the France departments.
+Then we filtered to have only the 8 Ile-de-France departments.
+After that we merged this GeoDataset with the Dataset that has all the property transactions between 2014 and 2022.
+For the 2014 and 2022 maps we filtered the dataset by those years and created one for each year.

 # Machine Learning explanation
 We used the Decision Tree, a Supervised machine learning algorithm that can be used for Regression.